turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 ### Basic Selectors

 Out of the box, jQuery supports the selector syntax from CSS to find elements on the page.
-So, you already come pre-equipped with a bunch of knowledge for finding elements.

 That said, let's review some of the different ways we can find an element on page.